What Is the Size of a Half-Court Basketball Court?

 - If the player misses, the other team gets first possession

-- When the ball is rebounded, it must be dribbled or passed beyond the three-point line in order to change who is in possession of the ball
+- When the ball is rebounded, the rebounder must dribble or pass beyond the 3-point line in order to change who is in possession of the ball

-- In some pickup games, this rule is not applied when the ball does not hit the rim or is stolen; in that case, the defensive team can go directly on offense without taking the ball back
+- In some backyard pickup games, this rule is not applied when the ball does not hit the rim, backboard or is stolen; in that case, the defensive team can go directly to the basketball hoop without taking the ball back

 - Made shots that are taken inside the three-point line are worth one point

 - Made shots taken beyond the three-point line are worth two points

 - Instead of shooting free throws, the team that is fouled gets the ball at the top of the key to start a new possession

 4.Checking up: After a made basket or dead ball situation, the ball is checked up at the top of the key to represent that both teams are ready to begin play, and the ball is in possession.

 - The offensive player stands at the top of the key and passes the ball to the defender in front of him, usually around the free throw line

 - The defender then passes the ball back to the offensive player, signifying that the ball is live and in play

 - Once the offensive player has the ball, they cannot make a move without first passing the ball to one of his teammates

 5. Make it, take it: Anytime a player scores a basket in a half-court game, their team retains possession of the ball until they miss a shot or turn the ball over.